 • Summary of achievement, identifying skills development

-In Art lessons here at the PRU we cover as many types of artwork as possible from traditional techniques such as drawing, printing and painting to sculpture, 3D models, computer generated artwork and photography- which is now a GCSE and Entry Level Certificate option for pupils as well as art.
+In Art lessons here at the PRS we cover as many types of artwork as possible from traditional techniques such as drawing, printing and painting to sculpture, 3D models and computer generated artwork.
+3D models seem to be a speciality of the PRS and this is clear on entry into the Art room!
+The Art room is full of pupils work and it usually doesn’t take too long for new-comers to feel at home in this environment and look forward to lessons.

-We base ideas and starting points on the interests of the pupils and take it from there.
-We explore the work of a variety of artists and use these studies to influence the work we create.
-For GCSE and Entry Level qualifications, students are encouraged to make their projects even more personal, by incorporating interests, passions and ideas into their work.
+We base ideas and starting points on the interests of the pupils and basically take it from there.
+This approach, more often than not, can lead the pupils to successful outcomes and most importantly, work they can be proud of.
+Pupils are generally relaxed in their lessons and enjoy the praise and satisfaction of producing quality work.
+We explore the work of a variety of artists from British and International cultures and use these studies to influence and discuss the work we create.
+For GCSE and Entry Level qualifications, students are encouraged to make their projects even more personal, by incorporating interests, future careers, passions and ideas in to their work.

-Art is an excellent vehicle for this kind of self-expression and we encourage all students to represent their views and opinions in a striking, visual way.
+Art is an excellent vehicle for self-expression and confidence building.
+We encourage all students to represent their views and opinions in a striking visual way.

 We are very fortunate to have recently introduced the Lexia Reading Programme The aim is to enable students of all ages and abilities to master essential reading skills.
 Baseline reading, spelling and comprehension tests are undertaken as the student starts and progress is monitored and tracked.
 It can also predict student’s performance for end of year and supplies teachers with a plan of action based on the data that are personalised for each student.